baraamallah/HARMUN_TRACKER/README.md

     *   This **almost always points to an issue with your Firestore Security Rules.** The error message (e.g., `FirebaseError: Missing or insufficient permissions.
 Make sure you are logged in as Owner (UID: JZgMG6xdwAYInXsdciaGj6qNAsG2) and that Firestore rules allow the Owner to write to 'system_committees' collection.
 Check README.md for correct rules.
 Check browser console for more details.`) is very specific.
     *   Check your browser's developer console for detailed errors from Firebase.
 These often indicate issues with Firestore Security Rules.
     *   Ensure your deployed security rules in the Firebase console match the access patterns your application needs (e.g., the `OWNER_UID` needs write access to `system_committees`, `system_schools`, `system_config`, and `users`).
     *   Use the Rules Playground in Firebase to test your rules against specific operations and user authentication states.
+See the [Debugging Firestore Rules with Rules Playground](#debugging-firestore-rules-with-rules-playground) section.
 *   **Missing Firestore Indexes**:
     *   If data fetching fails with an error message in the browser console mentioning "The query requires an index...", Firestore usually provides a direct link in that error message to create the required composite index.
 Click it and create the index.
 The `getParticipants` function is most likely to trigger this if multiple filters are applied.
 *   **Firebase Connection Issues / API Key Errors**: